 La Cascade Estate Guatemalan Coban coffee—so named for the 300 foot waterfall that highlights the farm owned by Horst Spitzke in San Cristobal Verapaz—is a blend of Bourbon and Caturra varietals beans.
 Grown between 1,200 and 1,500 meters, it's considered a "high-grown" coffee, which are known for their intense, concentrated flavors.

-As Allen Liebowitz, co-partner of Zingerman's Coffee Company says: "it has everything you want in a Guatamalan coffee.
-Sweet floral aromas, flavors of citrus and wonderfully bright acidiity.
+As Steve Mangigian, managing partner of Zingerman's Coffee Company says: "it has everything you want in a Guatemalan coffee.
+Sweet floral aromas, flavors of citrus and wonderfully bright acidity."

 In short a great brew for summer.